 Hedayat is in the process of writing and researching her first feature length documentary First Day of Spring.
 The film revolves around the lives of a group of twenty something friends living in Molenbeek in the aftermath of the Brussels attacks.

-She was also a participant of the KVS project Rise Up, a poetry project led by renowned poet Sukina Douglas.
+She was a participant of the KVS project Rise Up, a poetry project led by renowned poet Sukina Douglas.

 She made the film Deburkinastion for theatre maker Rachida Lamrabet, in collaboration with KVS and The Goethe Institute.